mixu/gr/readme.md

 Plugins are functions which are invoked once for each repository path specified by the user.
 This makes it easier to write plugins, since they do not need to handle executing against multiple repository paths explicitly.

-If you write a plugin, make sure to tag it (in `package.json`) with `gr`.
-This makes it easy to find plugins by [searching npm by tag](#TODO).
+If you write a plugin, make sure to add the `gr` keyword to (in [package.json](https://npmjs.org/doc/json.html#keywords)).
+This makes it easy to find plugins by [searching npm by tag](https://npmjs.org/browse/keyword/gr).
 Also, file a PR against this readme if you want to have your plugin listed here.

 Here are the plugins that are currently available:

 - [bootstrap](#TODO): bootstraps a set of repositories from a config file.

-Here is a list of plugin ideas:
+Here are some plugin ideas:

 - extend auto-discovery beyond git
 - run tests